California’s Pedestrian Accident Laws

-According to an article by the Los Angeles Times, Los Angeles County led the nation as the most dangerous place for pedestrians between 2013 and 2015, with at least 700 people killed annually throughout that three year period.
+According to an article written by Los Angeles Times, California is leading the nation as the most dangerous place for pedestrians between 2013 and 2015, with at least 700 people killed annually throughout that three-year period.
 The most recent data from 2017 is just as alarming, as 134 pedestrians were killed.
-The Governor’s Highway Safety Association (GHSA) also noted that pedestrian deaths climbed by 16% throughout the country in 2016, which suggests the problem could be nationwide.
+The Governor’s Highway Safety Association (GHSA) also noted that pedestrian deaths climbed by 16 percent throughout the country in 2016, which suggests the problem could be nationwide.

-For Los Angeles residents, these numbers are not surprising.
-This data only reinforces what many of us already know: the city of Los Angeles is a dangerous place for a pedestrian, especially at night.
-Hit and runs are an especially serious safety issue within the city, with nearly 20,000 hit and runs reported every year.
+For California residents, these numbers are not surprising.
+This data only reinforces what many of us already know: California is a dangerous place for a pedestrian, especially at night.
+Hit and runs are a serious safety issue within the country, especially in Los Angeles.
+The city has reported nearly 20,000 hit and runs every year.
 In short, pedestrians account for about a third of all traffic fatalities, a shocking number that is almost triple the national average.

-Fortunately, the state of California offers protections for pedestrians who are injured after a pedestrian accident.
-If you or a loved one was injured in a pedestrian accident in Los Angeles, you may be entitled to financial compensation.
-The experienced team of Los Angeles pedestrian accident lawyers at West Coast Trial Lawyers will recover all the compensation you are entitled to so that you can focus on your recovery and on the ones you care most about.
+Fortunately, California offers protection for pedestrians who are wounded after a pedestrian accident.
+If you or a loved one was injured in a pedestrian crash in Los Angeles, you may be entitled to receive compensation.
+Our experienced pedestrian accident lawyers at West Coast Trial Lawyers will recover all the compensation you deserve so that you can focus on your recovery and on the ones you care most about.

-Whenever the topic of pedestrian accidents comes up, people will automatically assume the driver was at fault.
-Which makes sense.
+Whenever the topic of pedestrian accidents comes up, people will automatically assume the driver was at-fault, which makes sense.
 A human being is simply no match for the oncoming rush of a heavy, metallic vehicle.
-However, just like the popular phrase “the customer is always right” isn’t necessarily true, neither is the phrase, “the pedestrian always has the right of way” from a legal standpoint.
-When it comes to pedestrian accidents, it’s entirely possible for a pedestrian to be at fault, either completely or partially.
+However, just like the popular phrase “the customer is always right” isn’t necessarily true, neither is the phrase “the pedestrian always has the right-of-way” from a legal standpoint.
+When it comes to pedestrian crashes, it is possible for a pedestrian to be at-fault, either completely or partially.

-Even in instances where the pedestrian is partially at fault for an accident, the driver of the vehicle can still be at fault.
+Even in instances where the pedestrian is partially at-fault, a driver could also still be at-fault for contributing to the accident.
 For example, if a pedestrian was jaywalking and the driver was driving too fast for road conditions, that would place some of the blame on the driver, regardless of whether the pedestrian was jaywalking.

 The big question becomes: what happens if both the pedestrian and the driver share some degree of fault?
 It depends on the state.
 Different states will follow different rules, but those rules will be based on either: comparative negligence or contributory negligence.